ian-shuman/albedo/README.md

    * Outputs: 30 meter DEM raster image clipped to the Council, AK site (GeoTIFF, .tif)

-* **R/Fig1_script.R**: This script loads and re-processes the vegetation, topography, and albedo data to optimize it for analyses in the R environment, and also generates the plots used in Figure 1 of Shuman et al. (in prep).
+* **R/Fig1_script.R**: This script loads and re-processes the vegetation, topography, and albedo data to optimize it for random forest implementation in the R environment, and also generates the plots used in Figure 1 of Shuman et al. (in prep).
 Re-processing includes bi-linear resampling to make sure all data sources are exactly the same extent and resoltion, as well as identifying all 30 meter pixels which contain >75% fractional cover for a single PFT (i.e. are dominated by one PFT).

    * Inputs: Tabular file (.csv) of variables similar to that produced by IDL/albedo_image_statistics.pro.